An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 Pioneers of Plant-Based Living

-Long before the world began celebrating plant-based living, before it entered mainstream health conversations, the Village of Peace was already building a 60-year living proof of what the human body, aligned with Natural Law, can achieve.
+Long before the world began celebrating plant-based living, before it entered mainstream health conversations, the Village of Peace was already building over a half century of living proof of what the human body, aligned with Natural Law, can achieve.

 • First plant-based community in Israel1969